 The Lorence Creek Park entrance is located off Henderson Pass.
-Upon our arrival on Friday morning at 9am the stop gate had yet to be unlocked.
+Upon our arrival on Friday morning at 9am the gate had yet to be unlocked.
 Consequently, we had to park on a street in a nearby subdivision and walk into the park.
 Lorence Creek Park is supposedly open from 7am to 10pm.

-Where’s The Parking?
+Where’s the Parking?

-The Gate Needs To Be Open
+The Gate Needs to Be Open

 It’s possible for people to easily get around the fence in some areas.
 Other areas of the fence remain padlocked.
 To me this implies that the city does not want the public to leave the contained area.
 At the same time, the contained area has not been well maintained.
 Either update the fence, or remove it and add a couple useful amenities.

 We saw several deer in the park but they quickly ran away from us unlike those at McAllister Park nearby.
-This park could serve as a great place to play with your dog(s), but keep in mind that there are wild animals present.
+This park could serve as a great place to play with your dog, but keep in mind there are wild animals present.
 Also it is possible to get into neighboring backyards, as well as beyond the park fence.

 A hike along the creek is probably nice, although the fence implies a restriction.
 A hiking trail in either direction from Henderson Pass would be a nice addition.
-Currently, it’s a fairly open area to get some exercise with your dog.
+Currently, it’s a fairly open area, and can be used to get some exercise with your dog.